 This thing cost me $8.99 at JB Hi-Fi and sat in my box of unwatched movies for like 3months thanks to Fetch TVs parade of offerings.
 By the time I got to it, I’d forgotten what it was supposed to be about.
 It’s some kind of independently produced film with a US$20million budget that returned less than US$1million at the box office.
 I have to say sometimes that’s where you find the interesting films.

-I want to talk about this a film a little bit, so here’s the obligatory spoiler alert.
+I want to talk about this film a little bit, so here’s the obligatory spoiler alert.

 What’s Good About It

 This is a great cast doing some seriously amped, energetic stuff.
-Giovanni Ribisi does his unhinged person act which is pretty close to the unhinged act he had going in ‘The Rum Diary’ but you have James Caan as a dodgy Vegas lawyer, Terry Crews as the trusty muscle and cameo-like entries from Kelsey Grammer and Kevin Pollack and Robert Forster.
-It’s like a character-actors on parade effort that keeps you entertained through the muddled switching and the bizarre twists of events.
+Giovanni Ribisi does his unhinged person act which is pretty close to the unhinged act he had going in ‘The Rum Diary’, but you also have James Caan as a dodgy Vegas lawyer; Terry Crews as the trusty muscle; and cameo-like entries from Kelsey Grammer, Kevin Pollack and Robert Forster.
+It’s like a character-actors-on-parade effort that keeps you entertained through the muddled switching and the bizarre twists of events.

 What’s Bad About It

-At points, the idiotic duo o Buck and Wayne as played by Ribisi and Gabriel Macht get very annoying.
-If it were a Martin Scorsese film, they would’ve died in the second act.
-The longer they hang around, you feel like the film is just going to go off the rails any moment now.
+At points, the idiotic duo of Buck and Wayne as played by Ribisi and Gabriel Macht get very annoying.
+If it were a Martin Scorsese film, these characters would’ve died in the second act.
+The longer they hang around, you feel like the film is just going to go off the rails at any moment.